Dr Scott Taylor

 UK

 Scott Taylor has worked at Open, Essex, Exeter, and Loughborough universities.
 He worked at Birmingham from 2002-07, then rejoined in 2013.
 He has visited and taught at the universities of Auckland, Delhi, GFV-EAESP Sao Paolo, Jeddah, Melbourne and Lapland.
-Scott is currently Development Editor for the Journal of Business Ethics, and an editorial board member for Academy of Management Learning & Education, Leadership, and Organization.
+Scott is currently a Consulting Editor for the Journal of Business Ethics, and an editorial board member for Academy of Management Learning & Education, Leadership, and Organization.

 Qualifications